Fighting a Murder Charge in Columbus Georgia

 Catching your spouse in bed with someone else and reacting violently is a classic example of “sudden, violent passion.”

 In Georgia, attempted murder occurs when a person intends to kill someone and takes substantial steps toward actualizing the murder.
 Attempted murder is a form of criminal attempt.
 There are also significant penalties for attempted crimes.
 For instance, attempted murder can carry a prison sentence of one to thirty years.

 A person commits involuntary manslaughter when they kill someone through criminal negligence.
 A classic example is a drunk driver.
 The driver may kill someone in the accident, but probably not intentionally.

-If you or anyone you’re close to has been charged with murder the charges would likely fall within one of the above areas.
-Your lawyer can explain each one in detail if necessary and help you develop a suitable strategy for your case.
+If you or anyone close to has been charged with murder, the charges would likely fall within one of the above areas.
+Your lawyer can explain each one in detail and help you develop a suitable strategy for your case.

 What Happens After You Are Charged With Murder?